-Rhinoplasty is an excellent procedure for achieving the following:
+Rhinoplasty surgery is an excellent procedure for achieving the following:

 The best candidates for rhinoplasty:

-Rhinoplasty is usually an outpatient procedure in our Seattle office performed under IV sedation or general anesthesia.
+Rhinoplasty procedures are usually outpatient surgical procedures in our Seattle office performed under IV sedation or general anesthesia.

-Dr. Salemy performs a closed rhinoplasty.
-This is different from an open rhinoplasty, in that the only incisions are inside the nose, so there are no visible scars.
+Our Seattle facial plastic surgeon, Dr. Salemy performs a closed rhinoplasty.
+This is different from an open rhinoplasty procedure, in that the only incisions are inside the nose, so there are no visible scars.
 Once the incisions are made, Dr. Salemy then gently lifts the soft tissues covering the nose.
 He will then sculpt the bone and cartilage to the desired shape, and if additional cartilage is needed to augment the nose, it will be taken from the septum or behind the ear.